Wealthfront vs Vanguard Personal Advisor Services

 Are you choosing a robo-advisor that will best support your needs?

 Both Wealthfront and Vanguard’s robo-advisors offer low-fee index funds for the bulk of their investment portfolios.
-But, investors who want an opportunity for actively managed investments and more personalized customization might lean towards Vanguard robo investing.
+But, investors who want an opportunity for actively managed investments and more personalized customization might lean towards Vanguard robo investing with the Personal Advisor Services.

 Wealthfront’s portfolios are crafted to fit with specific risk levels.
 Depending upon your risk tolerance level – from conservative to aggressive – you’ll have varying percentages of stock ETFs vs. bond ETFs.
 The only way to vary your Wealthfront asset mix is to change your risk tolerance.